 Modern Routine for Toddlers from Dandee Designs

 I appreciate the simplicity of the design of this chore chart template.
-The child will not be (as) overwhelmed using the simple icons and calm colors, which is perfect for the morning routine and evening routine.
+As a result, the child will not be (as) overwhelmed using the simple icons and calm colors, which is perfect for the morning routine and evening routine.

 Printable Routines from Life Your Way

 The use of visuals is essential in my family.
-These morning and evening routine templates print nicely and are a great start for little ones.
+In addition, these routine templates print nicely and are a great start for little ones.

 DIY Daily Routine Chart for Kids from Listening in the Litany

 Such a fantastic way to get kids involved using their little hands.
 The simple labels and ease of use with this routine chart are a big plus.
 In my home, we have to be flexible and this routine chart allows us to be flexible.

 Routine Chart from Keeping Life Creative

 The flexibility of this routine chart approach is a major bonus.
 Using a dry erase board and visuals that can be moved around is practical and realistic.
 Plus it gets kids involved in their day.

 Routine Chart with Real Images from Curious Minds, Pure Hearts

 This routine chart is too adorable.
 What a wonderful approach for introducing young children to a routine.
 Including the child in the image is brilliant and has a lot of potential to be extremely effective.

 Creative Chore Charts from Workman Family

 This chore chart is so smart with the chores listed simply & visually appealing.
 In addition, I love the “flip over when you’re done” aspect to the routine chart.

 Morning and Afternoon Routine Cards from Living Locurto

 Such a cute set of routine cards.
 I couldn’t resist.
 The design is approachable and kids won’t be overwhelmed with it.

 Photo Flip Chart from Honey and Hope

 The use of real photos is key because kids can relate to real images much more than clip art!